raimohanska/harmaja/README.md

 const removeItemBus = new B.Bus<TodoItem>();
 ```

 The bus objects allow you to dispatch an event by calling their `push` method.
-From the events, the application state can be reduced like thus:
+From the events, the application state can be reduced using [`B.update`](https://baconjs.github.io/api3/globals.html#update) like thus:

 ```typescript
 const allItems: B.Property<TodoItem[]> = B.update([],